grafana/loki/docs/sources/clients/docker-driver/configuration.md

 - `filename`: where the log is written to on disk
 - `host`: the hostname where the log has been generated
-- `container_name`: the name of the container generating logs
 - `swarm_stack`, `swarm_service`: added when deploying from Docker Swarm.

 Custom labels can be added using the `loki-external-labels`, `loki-pipeline-stages`, `loki-pipeline-stage-file`, `labels`, `env`, and `env-regex` options.
 See the next section for all supported options.

+`loki-external-labels` have the default value of `container_name={{.Name}}`.
+If you have custom value for `loki-external-labels` then that will replace the default value, meaning you won't have `container_name` label unless you explcity add it (e.g: `loki-external-lables: "job=docker,container_name={{.Name}}"`.

 ## Pipeline stages

 While you can provide `loki-pipeline-stage-file` it can be hard to mount the configuration file to the driver root filesystem.
 This is why another option `loki-pipeline-stages` is available allowing your to pass a list of stages inlined.
+Pipeline stages are run at last on every lines.

 The example [docker-compose](https://github.com/grafana/loki/blob/master/cmd/docker-driver/docker-compose.yaml) below configures 2 stages, one to extract level values and one to set it as a label: